Edugera/ENERGIA/README.md

 ## Projetos:

-* Analise de dados da evolução da carga desde abril de 2018 até agosto de 2020 com séries temporais:
+* Analysis of load evolution data from April 2018 to August 2020 with time series: